davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 subsequent trench-directed extensional faulting, which occurred as the Shatsky conjugate moved deeper into the mantle beneath the North American plate [@Saleeby2003; @Liu2010; @Chapman2012].
+In the Neogene, ridge subduction and the opening of the Pacific-Farallon slab window [@Atwater1998] drove far-field effects including late Cenozoic regional volcanism in central and southern California [@Dodge1988] and the convective ascent of asthenosphere in the southern Basin and Range province [@LePourhiet2006].
+Beginning in the Miocene, crustal blocks hosting Crystal Knob were moved northwest along the San Andreas transform system to their present position [e.g. @Argus1991; @Wilson2005].

+# Previous mantle xenolith studies

+The southwest North American Cordillera hosts many xenolith localities, at which upper mantle and lower crustal rock fragments were entrained in mainly late Cenozoic volcanic eruptions.
+Early studies of a number of these xenolith suites catalogued petrographic features and classified samples into textural groups [e.g. @Nixon1987; @Wilshire1988].
+Subsequently, modern geochemical and petrogenetic techniques have revealed several regional mantle lithosphere
+domains: Precambrian crustal root, Cretaceous arc mantle wedge, underplated Farallon plate nappes, and late Cenozoic shallow convective asthenosphere [e.g.
+@Galer1989; @Livaccari1993; @Alibert1994; @Beard1995; @Ducea1998a; @Jove1998;
+@Lee2001; @Usui2003; @Luffi2009].

-The modification of the mantle lithosphere by this flat slab is recorded by integrated mantle xenolith studies and deep-lithosphere seismic studies.
+The modification of the mantle lithosphere by the Cretaceous "flat slab" is recorded by integrated mantle xenolith and deep-lithosphere seismic studies.
 The central Sierra Nevada xenolith suite [@fig:context] was entrained in late Miocene small-volume volcanic flows and plugs.
 It samples the intact Sierra Nevada batholithic root and corresponding Cretaceous mantle wedge [@Ducea1996;
 @Ducea1998a; @Lee2001; @Saleeby2003; @Lee2006; @Chin2015].
 In contrast,